zth/graphql-client-example-server/README.md

 ...and then simply running with `graphql-client-example-server`.

+You can also provide a `PORT` environment variable to control what port the server will run on (default `4000`).

 ## Developing

 ### Running

 ```
-// You can provide the PORT env-variable to control what port the server runs on (default 4000).
 yarn start
 ```